 Check the power steering fluid.
-Refer to scheduled maintenance information for the service interval schedules.
-If adding fluid is necessary, use only MERCON® ATF.
+Refer to scheduled maintenance information.

 - 1. Start the engine and let it run until it reaches normal operating temperature (the engine coolant temperature gauge indicator will be near the center of the normal area between H and C). - 2.
 While the engine idles, turn the steering wheel left and right several times. - 3.
 Turn the engine off. - 4.
 Check the fluid level in the reservoir.
 It should be between the MIN and MAX lines.
 Do not add fluid if the level is in this range.